pudly/schmopera-hugo/content/articles/5-ways-to-make-watching-an-opera-at-home-even-more-fun.md

 ---
-title: 5 ways to make watching an opera at home even more fun
+title: "5 ways to make watching an opera at home even more fun"
 ---

 ## Hooking